 In regard to the commitment above, as of the end of 2015, Sysco now sources approximately 90 percent of its top 10 wild-caught Portico Brand seafood species from fisheries that are either MSC-certified, in MSC full assessment or engaged in a comprehensive FIP.
 In fact, all of Sysco’s Portico Brand wild-caught frozen cod, pollock, North American (cold water) lobster, haddock, salmon, scallops, halibut and flounder coming from MSC-certified fisheries.
-Sysco purchased more than 24 million pounds of seafood from MSC-certified fisheries in 2015, an increase of more than 250% compared to 2011.
-Lastly, all of Sysco’s canned and pouched tuna suppliers becoming members of the ISSA and supporting the tuna sustainability efforts of the International Seafood Sustainability Foundation (ISSF).
+Sysco purchased more than 24 million pounds of seafood from MSC-certified fisheries in 2015, an increase of more than 250 percent compared to 2011.
+Lastly, all of Sysco’s canned and pouched tuna suppliers became members of the International Seafood Sustainability Association (ISSA) and supporting the tuna sustainability efforts of the International Seafood Sustainability Foundation (ISSF).

 The remaining portion of the top 10 species that did not meet our commitment is sourced from a calamari and shrimp fishery.
 We believe it is most beneficial to continue working with these fisheries to improve their environmental performance and ultimately achieve MSC certification.
 Sysco and WWF have pledged to work together to continue to support constructive discussions with processors, fishermen, government agencies, non-government agencies, and MSC to reach this goal.

-- We will aim to source our top 15 wild-caught Sysco Portico Brand seafood from fisheries that are either certified by the Marine Stewardship Council (MSC), in MSC full assessment or in a comprehensive fishery improvement project (FIP) – with at least 75 percent of this volume coming from MSC-certified fisheries;
+- Aim to source our top 15 wild-caught Sysco Portico Brand seafood from fisheries that are either certified by the MSC, in MSC full assessment or in a comprehensive FIP – with at least 75 percent of this volume coming from MSC-certified fisheries;

-- Sysco will work with WWF to promote efforts to improve seafood traceability globally by participating in the Global Dialogue for Seafood Traceability as well as enhancing Sysco’s current capabilities to trace seafood products throughout its supply chain; and
+- Work with WWF to promote efforts to improve seafood traceability globally by participating in the Global Dialogue for Seafood Traceability as well as enhancing Sysco’s current capabilities to trace seafood products throughout its supply chain; and

-- Sysco will build on its work to increase the supply of sustainable tuna, including sourcing Sysco Brand canned and pouched tuna from fisheries that are MSC-certified, in MSC full assessment, in a comprehensive FIP, or showing International Seafood Sustainability Association (ISSA) membership.
+- Build on its work to increase the supply of sustainable tuna, including sourcing Sysco Brand canned and pouched tuna from fisheries that are MSC-certified, in MSC full assessment, in a comprehensive FIP, or showing ISSA membership.

 Explore the Supplying Food Responsibly Section